Trends in Finance for 2019, Part 4: Managing the Financial Impact of Uncertainty

-In this fourth installment of six blogs, we focus on the impact uncertainty has on the financial professional’s ability to forecast performance results and evaluate risk.
+In this fourth installment of five blogs, we focus on the impact uncertainty has on the financial professional’s ability to forecast performance results and evaluate risk.
 Be sure to read other blogs in this series:

 Part 4: Managing the Financial Impact of Uncertainty

 Today’s CFOs are taking on more responsibility.
 Financial teams are not just reporting on the financial health of the organization, but also making decisions on where to invest in company resources for future products, growth opportunities, and navigating risk.
 There have always been turbulent times, but recent years have seen major movements on several fronts that have made it difficult for financial professionals to accurately assess risk and advise the leadership team appropriately.

 Financial regulations.
 Recent changes in revenue recognition, lease accounting standards, and the US tax code have required many businesses to adapt quickly by changing their financial reporting processes.
 New tariffs on steel, aluminum, solar panels, and 1300 additional proposed tariffs might jeopardize economic and job growth and adversely affect businesses in the US and abroad.

 In a 2018 report by PwC, 50% of North American CEOs said over-regulation was a top concern, and, in a report by Ernst and Young that same year, 54% of CEOs cited industry-specific regulation was creating more risk for their companies.